uwacyber/cits3006/cits3006-labs/lab-3-reverse-engineering.md

 ![](<../.gitbook/assets/image (3) (1) (2).png>)

-de the test function, it is showing some shift functions, which aren't conventional c functions so it must be doing something, possibly shifting.
+Decompiling the test function, it is showing some shift functions, which aren't conventional c functions so it must be doing something, possibly shifting.
 So let us try shifting the letters.

 ![](<../.gitbook/assets/image (19) (1).png>)